hanupratap/Stock-Market-Prediction-Hybrid-Models/README.md

 ### CNN-LSTM

 CNN-LSTM is a deep learning model that combines Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks.
 CNNs extract features from the data, while LSTMs capture temporal dependencies, making them suitable for time series data.

+## Contributing

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.